 Can I file an injury motorcycle case, if I was found at fault?

 If you have been found at fault for a motorcycle accident, you may wonder how you are going to pay for damage to your bike, pay your bills, and compensate for your lost wages.
 When it comes to determining what step to take next, you need to understand the value of such a claim.
 Liability and damages determine the value of a claim.
 Liability deals with who is at fault in an accident case.
 Damages deals with injuries suffered from the accident.
 The greater the injuries, the higher the damage amount.

 It is always the defendants’ burden to determine who caused injuries and damage in an accident.
 If it is clear you were negligent and caused your motorcycle accident, you may be eligible to file a motorcycle injury claim.
 However, even if you suffered serious injuries, you may only receive a small, possibly minimal settlement.
 Insurers are likely to settle a case when there is substantial evidence that another driver caused the accident, but when they aren’t caused by another driver, an insurance company is not likely to provide a big settlement payment.
 However, if you have full coverage insurance on your motorcycle, you should be able to have the bike replaced or repaired.
 Unfortunately, being found at fault in an accident will increase your insurance rates.

 If you believe that you were wrongfully found at fault in an accident, or need help handling a motorcycle injury claim, it’s important to hire a personal injury lawyer.
 Most personal injury attorneys offer free consultations.
-During a consultation, the facts of your case will be discussed and the lawyer can advise you how to proceed with the case.
+During a consultation, the facts of your case will be discussed and your LA car accident attorney can advise you how to proceed with the case.